GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 Selecting a counter will cause the area under the line for the selected counter to be filled in.
 This can be done for one or more counters simultaneously.
-In this image, the user has clicked the color boxes for both the L1 and L2 cache hit counters.
+In this image, the user has clicked the color boxes for both the L0 and L2 cache hit counters.

 .. image:: media_rgp/rgp_wavefront_occupancy_counters_4.png

-A tooltip will be shown when the mouse hovers over the counter graphs.
-This tooltip shows the counter value of the closest point to the cursor, as well as the number of **Requests**, **Hits**, and **Misses** associated with that point.
+A tooltip will be shown when the mouse hovers over any counter graph.
+The tooltip shows the counter value of the closest point to the cursor.
+For the cache counter graph, the tooltip also displays the number of **Requests**, **Hits**, and **Misses** associated with that point.
 When a region is selected in the wavefront occupancy view, the tooltip will show aggregated data representing the selected region.
 Pressing the Ctrl key on the keyboard will temporarily hide the tooltip.